segmentio/segment-docs/connections/destinations/catalog/visual-website-optimizer/index.md

 If you are using VWO together with Google Analytics, you can enable this setting to add the `nonInteraction` flag to your `Experiment Viewed` track events.
 This can help with low bounce rates.

 ### Library Tolerance
 The maximum amount of time (in milliseconds) to wait for VWO’s full library to be downloaded before simply displaying your original page.
-This setting is only effective if “Use Async Smart Code” is set to “true”.
+This setting is only effective if "Use Async Smart Code" is set to "true".

 ### Settings Tolerance
 The maximum amount of time (in milliseconds) to wait for test settings before VWO will simply display your original page.
-This setting is only effective if “Use Async Smart Code” is set to “true”.
+This setting is only effective if "Use Async Smart Code" is set to "true".

 ## Use Existing JQuery
-If your page already includes JQuery, you can set this to “true”.
+If your page already includes JQuery, you can set this to "true".
 Otherwise, VWO will include JQuery onto the page for you.
 VWO needs JQuery on the page to function correctly.
-This setting is only effective if “Use Async Smart Code” is enabled.
+This setting is only effective if "Use Async Smart Code" is enabled.